Why bother to sequence your genome at home?

 On the tube rotator.
 The kit recommends a tube rotator ("hula mixer") that gently agitates samples during the 5-minute AMPure bead incubations.
 Not strictly necessary - I skipped it and manually flicked the tube every couple of minutes across each 5-minute incubation.
 Beads stayed in suspension and yield was fine.

 On the magnetic rack.
-You could buy one, but you don't need to.
-I designed mine in build123d (a Python code-to-CAD framework) and printed it on my Bambu A1 in an afternoon.
-The only cost was the neodymium magnets - about £5 from Amazon for next-day, basically free if you wait for AliExpress.
+You do need a magnet for the bead cleanups, but you don't need a proper rack.
+The simplest setup is a single strong neodymium magnet (N52) held against the side of the tube at the right moment - the beads collect on the wall and you pipette off the supernatant.
+If you want something neater, I designed mine in build123d (a Python code-to-CAD framework) and printed it on my Bambu A1 in an afternoon.
+The only cost was the neodymium magnets - about $7 from Amazon for next-day, basically free if you wait for AliExpress.
 The printed plastic is literally pennies.
-CAD file at cad/rack.py.

 Compute